open-energy-transition/procurement-metastudy/_sources/02-tutorials.rst

 Analyze the model
 =========================

-You can use the pre-configured Jupyter Notebook located in the ``notebooks/`` directory, or any Jupyter Notebook of your choice.
+You can use the pre-configured Jupyter notebooks located in the ``notebooks/`` directory, or any Jupyter notebook of your choice.
+There are two types of notebooks:

-Running these notebooks will generate ready-made overview plots of the procurement results.
+**Emission Signals Analysis**

+These notebooks are located in ``notebooks/emission-signals/`` and are designed to calculate the emission signals used for the emission matching procurement strategy.
+More details are provided in `emissionality <file:///home/user/OET/projects/metastudy/procurement-metastudy/documentation/_build/html/12-procure-config.html>`_.

+**Procurement Results Analysis**

+These notebooks are located in ``notebooks/`` and are designed to analyze the procurement results, directly pulling the networks from the ``results/`` directory within the repository (but they can be easily adapted to be used outside the repository).
+Running these notebooks will generate ready-made overview tables and plots on energy and technology mixes, costs, emissions, and other relevant metrics.
+In particular:

+* `energy-mix.ipynb`: evaluates the energy mix by source, bus, and carriers
+* `system-level-results_and_CI-allocation.ipynb`: evaluates system-level impacts of the procurement strategies in terms of costs, emissions, operations, and capacity expansion, as well as the CI procurement allocation by carrier and bus
+* `costs.ipynb`: evaluates costs and revenues for all the CI components
+* `CI-time-series.ipynb`: evaluates the nodal dispatch by source of the CI procuring actors